Anatomy (film)

 Anatomy (Anatomie) is a 2000 German horror film written and directed by Stefan Ruzowitzky that stars Franka Potente.
 The film became the highest-grossing German-language movie in 2000.
-Columbia Pictures released the film's English-dubbed version in the United States theatrically.
-However, the dubbed version under-performed at the United States box office.
+Columbia Pictures released the film's English-dubbed version in the United States theatrically on 8 September 2000.
+However, the dubbed version underperformed at the United States box office.

-A sequel, Anatomy 2 (Anatomie 2) was released in 2003.
+A sequel, Anatomy 2 (Anatomie 2), was released in 2003.

 Plot

 Medical student Paula Henning wins a place in a summer course at the University of Heidelberg, where her grandfather had been a renowned professor.
 During one of her classes on anatomy, the body of David, a young man whom Paula encountered on her train to Heidelberg, turns up on her dissection table.
-Paula's instructor, Professor Grombek, humiliates her by daring her to dissect the heart.
-Paula finds that David's body bears strange incisions, and decides to investigate the mysterious circumstances surrounding his death.
+Her instructor, Professor Grombek, humiliates her by daring her to dissect the heart.
+Paula finds that David's body bears strange incisions and decides to investigate the mysterious circumstances surrounding his death.
 As she proceeds to cut a sample for an independent test, she is intrigued to find a triple "A" mark near David's ankle.
-She is then startled by the school's mortuary attendant, who wants to know if Professor Grombek is aware of her acts.
+She is then startled by the school's mortuary attendant, who wants to know if Grombek is aware of her investigation.

 Paula finds clues pointing to an ancient secret society, the Anti-Hippocratic Society, which performs gruesome experiments on living people who they deem undesirable.
-Paula also comes across research about the rituals that they perform on transgressors of their rules, or those who inquire too much.
-One night, Paula sits on her bed and realizes it has been soaked in blood, with candles lit underneath, as a sign of warning from the Society.
-She then attacks a figure that enters her room, but it turns out to be her friend Hein, who is seeking consolation over his recent breakup from his girlfriend Gretchen, who has since started seeing Phil, another student.
-While they talk, Casper, Paula's romantic interest, stops by and is upset that she is not alone and storms off.
+She also comes across research about the rituals that they perform on transgressors of their rules or those who inquire too much.
+One night, Paula sits on her bed and realizes that it has been soaked in blood, with candles lit underneath, as a sign of warning from the Society.
+She then attacks a figure that enters her room, but it turns out to be her friend Hein, who is seeking consolation over his recent breakup from his girlfriend Gretchen.
+While they talk, Paula's boyfriend Casper stops by and storms off when he sees that she is not alone.
 Hein leaves, apparently more at peace.